 So, yes, this is a mournful occasion, but the good news is: we are also here to celebrate a life well lived.
 The life of Robert Alexander Brodeur.
-And since I’m his first born, and he passed away on my birthday, it is my privilege to speak on behalf of Julie, Carmel Anne, Mark, Jeanne and myself.
+And since I’m his first born, and he passed away on my birthday, it is my privilege to speak on behalf of Jeanne, Carmel Anne, Mark, Julie and myself.

 There is certainly no shortage of great family anecdotes about Dad, but I am going to exercise some restraint and limit myself to just two stories.

 The first one I can date precisely.
 It takes place at a birthday party for Bob's grandson, my son Alex, who is turning four.
-(This summer Alex will turn twenty-three.)
+(Last summer Alex turned twenty-three.)